Thank you for contacting me about the Police, Crime, Sentencing and Courts Bill.

 I can reassure you that the Government has taken steps to ensure that those exercising their rights to enjoy the countryside are not inadvertently impacted by these measures.

 I believe these new measures are a proportionate and necessary increase in powers for the police.
 The Government has made it clear that only a minority of travellers are causing problems, such as through abusive behaviour and extensive litter and waste at illegal sites.
 The vast majority of the travelling community are decent law-abiding people and we must ensure that there are legal sites available for travellers.
-As of January 2020, the number of lawful traveller sites increased by 41 per cent from January 2010.
-The Government has also given £200,000 to support projects working with Gypsy, Traveller and Roma communities to tackle discrimination and improve integration, healthcare and education.
+I welcome the fact that as of January 2020, the number of lawful traveller sites increased by 41 per cent from January 2010.
+The Government has also given £200,000 to support projects working with Gypsy, Traveller and Roma communities to tackle discrimination, improve integration, healthcare and education.

 I am confident that Government action will help to reduce the number of illegal caravan sites across the country, while respecting people’s right to a nomadic way of life.